+A co-occuring disorder is what it sounds like: a disorder that’s present at the same time as another disorder.
+In this context, it refers to a mental illness is present at the same time as an addiction.
 There was a time when drug or alcohol addiction treatment was separate from mental illness treatment.
-Therefore, a person with an addiction and co-occurring mental disorder received treatment at different facilities.
+A person with an addiction and co-occurring mental disorder received treatment at different facilities.
 No consideration was given for treating co-occurring disorders.

-This approach left many people suffering from serious psychiatric conditions without proper care for substance abuse.
-The opposite was also true for the person entering rehab for an addiction that often arose from bipolar disorder or depression.
+This approach left many people suffering from serious psychiatric conditions without proper care for substance use, and vice-versa.

 Integrating treatment for both addiction and mental health conditions is critical.
 Treating all disorders simultaneously maximizes a person’s chance for making a full recovery.